eld120/eld120/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Django/Rails, a bit of Go, and a bit of ops
 - 💬 Ask me about almost anything bicycle related
 - 😄 Pronouns: He/Him